RyanAmeri/odin-project-html-forms/README.md

 * Make the sign in button (at the top) responsive similar to original page
 * make divs hiding and showing less jerky, perhaps use some animations or another method of hiding elements
 * Implement more accessibility in forms, especially in messages.
 Look up ARIA guidelines.
+* The CSS in JS functions could use a lot of refactoring to get rid of redundant code.
+There is a lot of repetition in there.